-The first and important thing you need to do is a water test to establish if poor water conditions cause fish disease.
-If there are other problems such as ammonia and nitrite levels, then you need to ensure that ammonia and nitrite levels are within its ideal range.
+The first important thing you need to do is awater test to establish if poor water conditions cause fish disease.
+If there are other problems, such as ammonia and nitrite levels, then you must ensure that ammonia and nitrite levels are within their ideal range.

 2. Fish Stress